Accepting offline payments

 Are offline payments subject to any fees?

-Offline payments are not subject to any online payment processing fees, as long as a credit card is not processed via Corsizio.
-As explained above, this includes manually recording any offline credit card, gift certificate, credit voucher, debit, transfer, check, cash, or other payments that you receive.
-However, if you process a credit card payment manually for your customer on Corsizio, then online payment processing fees will apply.
+• Offline payments are not subject to any online payment processing fees, as long as a credit card is not processed on Corsizio via Stripe.
+As explained above, this includes manually recording any offline credit card, gift certificate, credit voucher, debit, transfer, check, cash, or other payments that you receive outside of Corsizio.
+However, if you process a card payment manually for your customer on Corsizio, then online payment processing fees will apply.
+Regardless if they are free or paid or if payments are collected online or offline, all registrations are subject to the usage billing fees in any given month.

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.